 - ▶ 19: Activate cycling mode as shown in the illustration for cycling and similar movement sequences.
 For normal walking, switch to standard mode by deactivating cycling mode. - → 1: Activate cycling mode INFORMATION: Activate by pushing against the stop beyond an initial resistance.
 Stance phase flexion resistance is deactivated by activating cycling mode.

 → 2: Deactivate cycling mode INFORMATION: Deactivate by pushing against the stop.
 Stance phase flexion resistance is activated by deactivating cycling mode.

-7.4.3 Making adjustments before dynamic trial fitting
+7.4.3 Checking the initial settings for the dynamic fitting